uduse/GoldSeeker/README.md

 You always take notes for how much thread you used.

 In addition, since you're good at math, you always converse the amount of used thread based on oxygen.
-So retrieving one unit of thread would cost one unit of oxygen.
+Retrieving one unit of thread would not cost oxygen, but you're moving back with the thread, and for each step it takes one oxygen.

 <br>